Create a prompt with system and user messages

 )

-1. Use descriptive names that reflect the template’s purpose
+1. Use descriptive names that reflect the prompt’s purpose

 2. Include clear system messages to set context